vnratc/CS/CS50W/capstone/README.md

 "Reservation" is a single-page hotel booking app that allows users to browse through various room options, search, make and cancel reservations.
 At the top of the index page there are 3 main navigation buttons: Find Stay, All Rooms and My Reservations.
 "Find Stay" view contains a form for submitting requests and search results.
 Clicking on a search result opens a description for the selected room and a button to make a reservation.
 "All Rooms" section presents all rooms in a hotel with a button for search dates for a preferred room.
 "My Reservations" view lists all reservations made by the logged in user.
 Clicking a reservation shows room description and a button to cancel.
 Clicking on the "Reservation" page title reloads the page and resets the search form.

 ### Distinctiveness
 After practicing with TextFields, IntegerFields and BooleanFields in this course's projects I decided to take a closer look at DateTimeField, which we touched only briefly by using the auto_now_add=True argument.
 Thus, Django's DateField field and Python's datetime module became the focus of my final project and hotel booking was chosen as the project's theme, which is different from other course's exercises.
 Among distinct features are the logic for converting strings to date objects and vice versa, comparing date objects, use of timedelta to calculate total duration of stay and display total reservation price.
-In addition, I used ImageField in my "Room" model as opposed to URLField in project2 for better local page loading times.
+In addition, I used ImageField in my "Room" model instead of URLField and learned how to serialize it with str().
 I also decided to practice fetching using url's query string and utilizing the Query Dict on the server side.
 I tried my best to create an appealing design to make my work stand out.

 ### Complexity